 Making low FODMAP granola, like this Chocolate Granola, is easy; the biggest hurdle is eating too much!
-We do need to heed the Monash Green Light amounts for oats, which is 1/2 cup (52 g) – and this granola has some other potential FODMAP issues, which I will address, so keep reading.
+We do need to heed the Monash Green Light amounts for oats, which is ½ cup (52 g) – and this granola has some other potential FODMAP issues, which I will address, so keep reading.

-Perhaps, like me, when you go through the Challenge Phase and test yourself you just might find out that you can eat more than 1/2 cup (52 g) of oats, just maybe not everyday or two days in a row.
+Perhaps, like me, when you go through the Challenge Phase and test yourself you just might find out that you can eat more than ½ cup (52 g) of oats, just maybe not everyday or two days in a row.

 Chocolate for Breakfast?

 Chocolate might not be what you think of first as a breakfast food but it definitely is as a snack!
 So I decided to combine these concepts.
 This is also a FODMAPed version of a Chocolate Granola that I had developed years ago for Bakepedia.

 What About the Cacao Nibs?

 I had posted an Instagram pic of this granola when I was testing the recipe and promised that I would address why I considered this granola to be low FODMAP even though it contains cacao nibs, which are not listed on the Monash app (as of now).

 Every year I teach several chocolate tastings to both professional chefs and lay people alike.
 Chocolate is one of my favorite ingredients and I know it inside and out.
 So here’s the deal.

 The cacao pod contains moist, fleshy covered seeds.
 The seeds are fermented and dried, then roasted.
 When they are cracked open the nibs are revealed.

 If sugar is added, dark chocolate is made.
 If dairy is also added, milk chocolate is made.
 If the cacao nibs are crushed, some of the naturally occurring cocoa butter removed and the mass is dried, you get cocoa powder.

 Let’s Look at the Science & the Math

 Dark chocolate (which contains the most cacao nibs of the chocolates among white, milk and dark) is Green Lighted at 30 g per serving.
 It comes down to math, which I have to say is terribly ironic.

 I really hated math as a child and was really, really bad at it.
 The thing is that it was always presented in an abstract way.
 Nowadays, in my recipe testing life, I use math all day long and absolutely revel in figuring out what ratios exist within recipe test versions of new dishes and in this case, find out exactly how much chocolate I can eat!
-Math can be our friend.

 Dark chocolate is allowed at 30 g per serving as mentioned.
 The percentages you see on chocolate bars, such as 55%, mean that 55% of that chocolate bar is actual cacao mass, which is made from cacao nibs.

 All the FODMAPs

 Okay, okay I know that this recipe has a few red flags.
 There’s the oats (GOS and fructans) and the cocoa powder (GOS and fructans).
 The nibs (most likely GOS and fructans) and the almonds (GOS again).

 That might not sound like a lot of granola, but this version is so flavor packed that you don’t need a lot to feel satisfied and it is better than not being able to have it at all!

 A few months from now you might very well be able to tolerate – and enjoy – this granola.
 As always, our big message here at FODMAP Everyday is don’t give up on yourself!

 This Chocolate Granola can be enjoyed while following the low FODMAP diet – just watch your amounts.
-The 1/4 cup amount is a starter suggestion; try it and see how you feel and proceed from there.
+The ¼ cup amount is a starter suggestion; try it and see how you feel and proceed from there.

-Low FODMAP Serving Size Info: Makes about 5 cups (600 g); serving size 1/4 cup (30 g)
+Low FODMAP Serving Size Info: Makes about 5 cups (600 g); serving size ¼ cup (30 g)

-- 2 1/2 cups (248 g) old-fashioned rolled oats (use gluten-free if following a gluten-free diet)
+- 2 1/2 cups (248 g) old-fashioned rolled oats; use gluten-free if following a gluten-free diet

-- 1/2 cup (43 g) sliced almonds,
+- 1/2 cup (43 g) sliced almonds

 - 1/4 cup (30 g) cacao nibs